The uses and abuses of hypnosis

 • Induction: artificially access the REM state by focusing attention

-• Educate: guide the client’s attention and add new information that gives their life a richer context.
+• Educate: guide clients' attention and add new information that gives their lives richer context.
 All learning happens in trance.
 Whenever we recognise something familiar in the world, it is always because we are making a pattern match between what is out there in the environment and an internally stored pattern, which we normally call a memory.
-Our brains are constantly pattern matching to the outside world and we only become aware of that if something different from the norm occurs – the orientation response fires and our attention is drawn to it.
+Our brains are constantly pattern matching to the outside world and we become aware of that only if something different from the norm occurs – the orientation response fires and our attention is drawn to it.
 All learning, by its nature, involves novelty and we have to focus, however briefly, on what is new and different in order to absorb it.
 That requires us to go into the REM state.
 When the new knowledge to be absorbed is profound, we need to introspect about this new pattern match and adjust our model of reality to it.
 Thus all learning is post-hypnotic.

 • Ensure volition: give complete control back to client.